In a Nutshell

 - Offers a wealth of free educational tools and resources

 - Borrowers can complete application online or by phone

-- Doesn’t have particular expertise in conventional loans
+- Doesn’t have significant experience in conventional loans

 - Doesn’t offer a wide range of mortgage products